What You Need to Know About Degree Translation in UAE

 Golden Visa: Specific Requirements

-If you are applying for a Golden Visa under the skilled employee category, your degree requirements are specific:
+If you are applying for a Golden Visa under the skilled employee category, your degree requirements are specific.
+See our Golden Visa document checklist for complete requirements:

 Professional Licensing Bodies